clementroume/holbertonschool-web_front_end/README.md

 - Structure HTML5 forms for diverse use cases.
 - Implement various input types and apply validation techniques.
 - Style forms for improved user experience and accessibility.

+### **JavaScript Advanced**

+- Understand and manage the **execution stack** and **timing** of JavaScript functions.
+- Use **`setTimeout`** to manipulate the order of execution in the call stack.
+- Implement **closures** and **binding** functions to ensure the correct context (`this`).
+- **Make AJAX requests** using vanilla JavaScript to interact with external APIs, and **use callbacks** to handle asynchronous data retrieval and processing.

+### **jQuery Advanced**

+- Load jQuery from a CDN.
+- Create, modify, and insert DOM elements using jQuery.
+- Handle events and bind click handlers with jQuery.
+- Make AJAX requests (GET, POST, DELETE) to interact with APIs or JSON Server.
+- Wrap and unwrap elements dynamically.
+- Create a basic pagination system.
+- Build a responsive interface that updates dynamically based on server data.

 ### **Responsive Web Design**